bnagelson/BisbingLab/README.md

 -   *compilers*: scripts that combine raw data into parent datasets.

 -   *functions*: stand-alone scripts that only contain functions.
 These are used by calling to them from other scripts using the `source()` function.
 E.g. the Redmond CWD function.

+-   Here is a change to the README.md file for Michelle to work with

+-